dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 	Customer_id id_;
 };
 ```
-The 'Fix' in both cases is to remove Id from Details (and add `Person_id` and `Bussiness_id' classes) or give the Employee and Customer Id functions different names i.e. employee_id() and customer_id().
+The 'Fix' in both cases is to remove Id from Details (and add `Person_id` and `Bussiness_id` classes) or give the Employee and Customer Id functions different names i.e. employee_id() and customer_id().
 This second solution however means that we redundantly have to write
 ```
 Employee alice;